Skip advert

 Charge Cars

-Charge Cars' (www.charge.cars) pure-electric reimagining of the 1967 Ford Mustang Fastback isn't your typical conversion.
-The London-based company creates a brand new car using a steel body shell and lightweight composite panels, then fits all-new hardware from its technology partner Arrival.
-That includes a 64kWh battery, which is enough for a 200-mile range, and four electric motors that combined produce 536bhp and 1,500Nm of torque.
-The result is 0-62mph in 3.9 seconds and all-wheel-drive.
+Charge Cars' (www.charge.cars) pure-electric reimagining of the 1967 Ford Mustang Fastback is far from your typical conversion.
+The London-based company creates a brand new car using a steel body shell and lightweight composite panels, while equipping it with hardware from technology partner, Arrival.
+The battery fitted is a 64kWh unit that is capable of 200 miles of range and in partnership with the four electric motors, produces 536bhp and 1,500Nm of torque.
+The end result is an all-wheel-drive muscle car travelling from 0-62mph in just 3.9 seconds.

 Advertisement - Article continues below